Introduction to DDD Lite: When microservices in Go are not enough

 Note

-You may ask why `UpdateHour` has `updateFn func(h *Hour) (*Hour, error)` -- we will use that for handling transactions nicely.
+You may ask why `UpdateHour` has `updateFn func(h *Hour) (*Hour, error)`: we'll use that for handling transactions nicely.
 You can learn more in the article about repositories.

 Using domain objects

-I did a small refactor of our gRPC endpoints, to provide an API that is more “behavior-oriented” rather than CRUD.
-It reflects better the new characteristic of the domain.
-From my experience, it’s also much easier to maintain multiple, small methods than one, “god” method allowing us to update everything.
+I did a small refactor of our gRPC endpoints to provide an API that is more “behavior-oriented” rather than CRUD.
+It better reflects the new characteristics of the domain.
+From my experience, it’s also much easier to maintain multiple small methods than one “god” method that allows us to update everything.

 --- a/api/protobuf/trainer.proto